Session Variable Expansion

 To use the variables in your requests you can embed them into the Url, Headers or Body of any request in the session.

-For example in the body you might have:
+For example in the body content you might have:

 {